racket/racket/racket/src/native-libs/README.txt

-The core `racket' executable has minimal library dependencies.
+The core `racket` executable has minimal library dependencies.
 In contrast, libraries implemented in various packages, such as the "draw" or "math" packages, rely on additional C-implemented libraries, such as Cairo, GMP, etc., all of which are loaded dynamically.
 On Unix